Getting Your Financial Ducks In A Row Rotating Header Image

 That’s pretty simple, right?
 So why is this deemed worthy of a whole blog post?
 Hold your horses, I’m about to tell you…

-Why This Is Worthy Of A Whole Blog Post
+Why This Is Worthy Of A Whole Blog Post?

-Now, if you’ve thrown caution to the wind and made both deductible and after-tax contributions to the same account, or if your account has grown significantly, there is still a way to convert only the after-tax amounts to a Roth IRA, but there are some restrictions as well.
+There is still a way to convert only the after-tax amounts to a Roth IRA, but there are some restrictions as well.

 All of these transactions can carry significant tax penalties if you make a mistake, so you need to be doubly sure that you’re doing it right before you make a move.
 There are no “do overs” for these transactions (well, not without jumping through hoops or other places that you don’t want to consider).
 Consult your tax advisor to make sure you’re doing it correctly if you’re not sure.